-Close friends Pam Hartley and Michelle Scarafile began The Charleston Basket Brigade in 2008 with a commitment to bring the community together to provide Thanksgiving meals for families in need in Charleston, SC.
-“When we found out that there were children going to bed hungry right here in Charleston, we knew we had to do something about it,” said Hartley.
+Close friends Michelle Scarafile Wallace and Pam Hartley Quigley began The Charleston Basket Brigade in 2008 with a commitment to bring the community together to provide Thanksgiving meals for families in need in Charleston, SC.
+“It’s hard to believe it’s been 14 years already,” said Michelle, co-founder.

 The responses from families that receive a basket from the group are overwhelmingly appreciative and oftentimes tear-filled.
 One parent said emphatically, “Oh thank you, thank you so much, prayers really do get answered.”

 Help feed families in need this Thanksgiving by clicking here to make a donation.